js216/MorseFocus/README.md

 ### To do

-- introduce `struct record` to keep track of date/time, weights, speed, &c., rather than ad hoc string manipulation
-- make sure header inclusions, and function calls, form a DAG
+- replace all weights by the `struct record`, and delete weight.c/.h
 - centralized error handling
+- also save total length, distance, scale factor, charset, and both speeds
 - integer to character lookup table should be just a static const array
+- make sure tests don't print anything except a SUCCESS message at the end
+- get rid of most unnecessary `#define` statements
+- make test cases a lot more comprehensive, including edge cases and malformed input
+- make sure header inclusions, and function calls, form a DAG
 - find and use a linter
-- also save total length, distance, scale factor, decay factor, charset, and both speeds, and when reading ignore these fields
-- make test cases a lot more comprehensive, including edge cases and malformed input
 - GUI using Nuklear
 - speed PID for constant accuracy